-These exercises help to build up the stamina of the heart and lungs, improve circulation, lower blood pressure, improve weight control, and aid sleep and relaxation.
-Examples include walking, swimming, cycling, climbing stairs, or any activity that you can manage that raises your heart rate and makes you breathe more deeply.
+These exercises help to build up the stamina of the heart and lungs, improve circulation and lower blood pressure, improve weight control and aid sleep and relaxation.
+Examples include walking, swimming, cycling, and climbing stairs or any activity that raises your heart rate and makes you breathe more deeply.

-Aerobic exercise can be practiced by people living with PPS, providing that firstly they have addressed their lifestyle balance, and secondly, that they undertake aerobic exercise in a non-fatiguing manner.
+Aerobic exercise can be practiced in people with PPS, providing that firstly they have addressed their lifestyle balance, and secondly, that they undertake aerobic exercise in a nonfatiguing manner.